patrickbucher/docs/tls/tls-mastery.md

 If the challenge file was created, but the challenge failed nonetheless, double check your Apache configuration; probably the challenge files aren't served.

+## Dehydrated DNS-01 Challenge

+Whereas the HTTP-01 challenge verifies that a web server requesting certificates can create arbitrary files in the directories served by it, the DNS-01 challenge verifies that a DNS server requesting certificates can create arbitrary `TXT` records for the domains managed by it.

+Therefore, the DNS-01 challenge requires access to a domain's DNS configuration—and some familiarity with DNS on the side of the system's administrator. (_Appendix B_ describes the process of setting up a basic authoritative-only DNS server which can be used to test the Dehydrated setup.)

+For each SAN a certificate is to be managed by ACME, a `TXT` entry under a specific subdomain, say `_acme-challenge`, must be created; e.g.
+`_acme-challenge.foobar.com` for the domain `foobar.com`, or
+`_acme-challenge.www.foobar.com` for its subdomain `www.foobar.com`.
+According
+`CNAME` entries can be used to point to those `TXT` entries managed by the stub-DNS resolver used for ACME.
+Dehydrated must be able to update a `TXT` record on its own.
+When the `dehydrated` script runs, it creates one such `TXT` entry, which is used for all the challenges domains are pointing to using their `CNAME` record.
+This `TXT` record is deleted after the challenge succeeded (or failed).

+TODO: p.
+168 ff.

 # Appendix A: Web Server Setup Using Apache 2